 - Movies, music, books, videos, etc., that energize and excite you

 - Reminders of your long-term goals and aspirations (e.g., a vision board)

 - Systems of accountability like a coach, support group, or accountability buddy

 - People who uplift, support, and inspire you

 - Words, quotes, and images that remind you to believe in yourself

-With the right logs and kindling, you can build your motivation into an intense and robust fire.
-Keep that fire going by regularly adding the types of fuel that work best for you.
+You can build your motivation into an intense and robust fire with the proper logs and kindling.
+So keep that fire burning brightly by regularly adding the types of fuel that work best for you.

 4 thoughts on “No Motivation: How to Get Back Up When You’re All Out of Juice”

 Thank you sam for this excellent read!
 I t was exactly what I needed and I found you witty humour most refreshing!
 Some exceptional points here and I have placed Smarter, Faster Better on my Amazon wish list.
 You Scenic route to the point was perfect, and boy did I find myself nodding along to a lot of what you wrote

 That’s great, Faye!
 I’m glad you enjoyed it, and I hope you like the book!